-3. Enter the Username and Password for your Call Bridge or Edge Node Server.
+3. Enter the MMP administrator Username and Password to add the Call Bridge or Edge Node Server.

-Note: For security and auditing reasons, we strongly recommend that you use a separate user account for Meeting Management.
+Note: For security and auditing reasons, we strongly recommend that you use a dedicated administrator account for Meeting Management.

 4. Enter a Display name.